Unlocking Curious Minds contestable fund

 - reach audiences in more than one location across a region(s).

 - provide one or more new science and technology engagement activities.

-New Zealand's national strategic plan for science and society [PDF, 1.2 MB](external link)(external link) - A Nation of Curious Minds He Whenua Hihiri i te Mahara
+New Zealand's national strategic plan for science and society [PDF, 1.2 MB](external link) - A Nation of Curious Minds He Whenua Hihiri i te Mahara

 The funding available

-Approximately $1.6 million (excluding GST) is available for the Fund’s 2022 investment round to fund successful projects of up to an 11 month period.
+The funding available is set for each investment round.
+For the Fund’s 2024 investment round, approximately $1.6 million (excluding GST) is available to fund successful projects of up to an 11 month period.
 The funding available per project is between $50,000 (minimum) and $150,000 (maximum).

 For more information, email firstname.lastname@example.org.

 MBIE invites proposals to the Unlocking Curious Minds Contestable Fund.
 This Call for Proposals provides you with information about how to apply, how your proposal will be assessed, and what happens if your proposal is successful.